BladeWDR/piholev6-adguard-migration/README.md

 # Migrate from Pihole v6 to Adguard Home

-This tool will take a Teleporter export and convert it into Adguard Home style yaml.
+This tool will take a Teleporter export and convert it into Adguard Home style yaml (or in the case of allowlists / blocklists, Adblock-style rulesets)

 ## Steps